CHHC-L/oblivio/README.md

 # Oblivio

 A lightweight, private code upload platform designed for code storage & display with access control.

-It provides a streamlined mechanism to upload code files, verify visitors' identity via email, and store them in cloud storage (Google Cloud Storage).
+From the owner's side, it provides a simple script to upload files to a Google Cloud Storage bucket.

-Only visitors with whitelisted email domains (configured by user) are allowed to access the system.
+From the visitors' side, it verifies visitors' identity via email, and allows specific visitors to view the uploaded files.
+Only visitors with whitelisted email domains (configured by owner) are allowed to access the system.

 ---

-## Features (Developping)
+## Features

 - **Email Whitelist Verification**
   Login and registration are restricted to users from approved domains via email verification codes.